 Familial osteochondritis dissecans

-At least one mutation in the ACAN gene has been found to cause familial osteochondritis dissecans.
+At least one variant (also known as a mutation) in the ACAN gene has been found to cause familial osteochondritis dissecans.
 This condition is characterized by areas of bone damage (lesions) caused by the detachment of cartilage and some of the underlying bone from the end of the bone at a joint.
 People with familial osteochondritis dissecans have multiple lesions that affect the knees, elbows, hips, or ankles.
 Other common features are short stature and early development of a painful joint disorder called osteoarthritis.

 Intervertebral disc disease

 MedlinePlus Genetics provides information about Intervertebral disc diseaseMore About This Health Condition